 - Receipt serves as ticket (1 page printed)

-You set the policy in force via the Ticket printing policy line in the Administration panel of the dashboard.
+You set the policy in force via the Ticket printing line in the Management panel of the dashboard.

 We think the default setting of one sheet per order is adequate when scanning QR codes, GateKeeper can admit the entire party with a single scan, and will keep track of which performance the party was admitted to.
 That means the same sheet can be used again the next night.
 If the parties to a reservation arrive in separate groups, the system will keep track of how many have been admitted, even though each group arrives with the identical QR code.
 Moreover, GateKeeper will scan QR codes in emails on smartphones, so that there is no longer a pressing need to print the receipt at all.